AI-Mobility-Research-Lab/PointPillars/README.md

 # [PointPillars: Fast Encoders for Object Detection from Point Clouds](https://arxiv.org/abs/1812.05784)

-A Simple PointPillars PyTorch Implenmentation for 3D Lidar(KITTI) Detection. [[Zhihu](https://zhuanlan.zhihu.com/p/521277176)]
+A Simple PointPillars PyTorch Implementation for 3D Lidar(KITTI) Detection. [[Zhihu](https://zhuanlan.zhihu.com/p/521277176)]

 - It can be run without installing [Spconv](https://github.com/traveller59/spconv), [mmdet](https://github.com/open-mmlab/mmdetection) or [mmdet3d](https://github.com/open-mmlab/mmdetection3d).
 - Only one detection network (PointPillars) was implemented in this repo, so the code may be more easy to read.
-- Sincere thanks for the great open-source architectures [mmcv](https://github.com/open-mmlab/mmcv), [mmdet](https://github.com/open-mmlab/mmdetection) and [mmdet3d](https://github.com/open-mmlab/mmdetection3d), which helps me to learn 3D detetion and implement this repo.
+- Sincere thanks for the great open-source architectures [mmcv](https://github.com/open-mmlab/mmcv), [mmdet](https://github.com/open-mmlab/mmdetection) and [mmdet3d](https://github.com/open-mmlab/mmdetection3d), which helps me to learn 3D detection and implement this repo.

 ## News